flambeau4you/rest_tester/README.md

 1. auth_body_file: A JSON file as the request body to authenticate.
 1. end_point_var: The variable name to be changed with the END_POINT.
 1. auth_token_title: The token title name in headers.
+1. auth_token_value: Use this token value instead of calling authentication.
 1. path_vars: Variables will be replaces in URLs.
 It is JSON format.